-Caught this juvenile alongside an adult …amazing sight !
+Caught this juvenile alongside an adult, certainly an amazing sight !

 A few pods of dolphins all rushing out to deeper water in search of food…the dolphin boats are generally on low throttle at such moment to maximize viewing experience and minimize disturbance to the dolphins.

 Another amazing sight of jumping dolphin and I was so lucky to be ready for it.
-This picture looks like a normal dolphin shot… except for one thing … did you notice there’s no other boats behind? that’s the difference in getting an experienced and service oriented boatman.
-Our boatman, Putu.. observed the sea environment and break away from the big group of boats…and look for our own dolphins…and there you can better enjoy the mammals.
-Most of the other boatmen simply shut their engines and content to let their clients “wallow” within the mass or follow other boatmen…. all their pics are usually with boats in the background.
+This picture looks like a normal dolphin shot, except for one thing, did you notice there’s no other boats behind? that’s the difference in getting an experienced and service oriented boatman.
+Our boatman, Putu, observed the sea environment and break away from the big group of boat and look for our own dolphin where we can better enjoy the experience.
+Most of the other boatmen simply shut their engines and content to let their clients “wallow” within the congregation or follow other boatmen.
+All their pics are usually with boats in the background.
 Now you know, not all boatman are the same.

 Oh my God !
 A spinner dolphin doing the “moonwalk”.
 Perhaps the late Michael Jackson got his inspiration watching dolphins ?

 You might wonder what’s pictures of my family having breakfast at our resort have to do with the blog flow so far ?
 Well, the usual schedule for most boats is to proceed to do snorkeling right after dolphin watching at the reefs, which are just a short distance from our resort.
 So you have a crowded reef snorkeling session.
 So instead of adding to the ‘mayhem’, we throttled back for our lovely unhurried breakfast after which, all the snorkelers would have left and we had the entire reefs to ourselves.
 That’s one huge advantage of staying at a beachfront villa.
-Hmmm…now you see how’s the flow is coming along ya ?
-Great tip ya ??
+Hmm, now you see how’s the flow is coming along ya?
+Great tip ya?

-Our tasty Danish pastry…just had to show this yummy pic of the chef’s work.
+Our tasty Danish pastry, just had to show this yummy pic of the chef’s work.
 I seldom take Danishs for breakfast.
-But the hotel breakfast menu is pre-arranged type.
+But the hotel breakfast set menu is pre-arranged.
 But having tasted it, it’s a crime to complain. :-9

 Superbly baked egg omelette to round off breakfast with fruit plate.
 May I add coffee and tea was pretty good too.
 Bellisimo !

 I think I just have to come to back to Lovina again.
-Just look at that view… So nice !
+Just look at that view.
+So nice indeed!